 Nutrition panel (per 1 tbsp): 3 grams protein, 5 grams carbohydrate, 4.5 grams fat

 Don’t let the fact that spirulina is an algae deter you- spirulina is a deep green superfood that manages to pack 4 grams of protein in a single tablespoon!
 In fact, protein takes up 60-70% of spirulina’s dry weight.
 While there is some indication that spirulina can help improve overall health, there is not enough solid evidence to prove its clinical use.
-However- it sure adds a variety of vitamins and minerals to our smoothie bowls (and makes them a lot more Instagra-worthy!)
+However- it sure adds a variety of vitamins and minerals to smoothie bowls.

 Nutrition Panel (per 1 tablespoon): 4 grams protein, 2 grams carbohydrate, <1 gram fat.